 A quick note on the sometimes confusing use of DACA vs. Dreamers: Dreamers is shorthand for undocumented young people brought to the United States as children and raised as Americans, named for the DREAM (Development, Relief, and Education for Alien Minors) Act first introduced in Congress 16 years ago but never enacted.
 Some—but by no means all—of these individuals have DACA status.

 The Protect Dreamers Higher Education Coalition urges Congress to pass bipartisan legislation as soon as possible that will include all the protections currently provided under DACA and allow these individuals to continue contributing to our society and economy by working, serving in the military or attending college.
 Please join us in spreading the word.
+For more details on this request, see ACE President Ted Mitchell's op-ed in The Washington Post, Congress must end the purgatory for ‘dreamers’ (Nov.
+9, 2018).

 For more information or to share resources, email Jonathan Riskind, assistant vice president, ACE Public Affairs.